Channel apps

 andforms/content-template.yml

-must be provided.
-These forms are shown to the user when creating content for a campaign to send to this channel.
-The data from these forms are provided to thevalidate
+files.
+These forms display to the user when creating content for a campaign to send to this channel.
+Provide the data from these forms to thevalidate

 andpublish